cncf/devstats.archive/USAGE.md

 There is some data duplication in various columns.
 This is to speedup metrics processing.
 Such columns are described as "dup columns" in [structure.go](https://github.com/cncf/gha2db/blob/master/structure.go) Such columns are prefixed by "dup_".
-The're usually not null columns, but there can also be null able columns - they start with "dupn_".
+They're usually not null columns, but there can also be null able columns - they start with "dupn_".

 There is a standard duplicate event structure consisting of (dup_type, dup_actor_id, dup_actor_login, dup_repo_id, dup_repo_name, dup_created_at), I'll call it `eventd`